peuserrano/peuserrano/README.md

 ## About

 Economist and Data Scientist with a strong foundation in statistics and econometrics, specializing in **causal inference** and **quantitative modeling**.
-I focus on building rigorous analytical frameworks that distinguish correlation from causation — from experimental design to quasi-experimental methods.
+I focus on building rigorous analytical frameworks that distinguish noise from effects — from experimental design to quasi-experimental methods.

 ---